rocky-linux/documentation/docs/guides/backup/tar.md

 ### Compression efficiency and frequency of use

-`tar` itself does not have compression capabilities, so it's used in conjunction with other compression tools.
+`tar` itself does not have compression capabilities, so it needs to be used in conjunction with other compression tools.
 Compression and decompression, will impact resource consumption.

 Here is a ranking of the compression of a set of text files from least to most efficient: